abel-yelin/googlies/data/md/gitbase-install-guide.md

 npm run dev
 ```

 Open `http://localhost:3000` in your browser.
-You should see the Major homepage.
+You should see the Googlies homepage.

 ## Step 6: Build the Project